-You can use the latest version of Microsoft Internet Explorer[®] (IE) or Edge[®], Google Chrome[®], Apple Safari[®], or Mozilla Firefox[®] to access the Rack PDU through its Web UI.
+You can use the latest version of Microsoft Edge®, Google Chrome®, Apple Safari®, or Mozilla Firefox® to access the Rack PDU through its Web UI.
 Other commonly available browsers and versions may work but have not been fully tested.

-The device cannot work with a proxy server.
-Before you can use a Web browser to access the Web User Interface of the device, you must do one of the following:
+The Rack PDU cannot work with a proxy server.
+Before you can use a Web browser to access the Web UI of the Rack PDU, you must do one of the following:

-- Configure the Web browser to disable the use of a proxy server for the device. - · Configure the proxy server so that it does not proxy the specific IP address of the device.
+- Configure the Web browser to disable the use of a proxy server for the Rack PDU. - Configure the proxy server so that it does not proxy the specific IP address of the Rack PDU.